 Start with the food.
 You can keep it simple and still make it memorable.
-Local caterer Daniela Kayser has owned her own catering business for 10 years, and says less is more.
+Local caterer Daniela Kayser has owned her own catering business for ten years, Daniela, and says less is more.
 She advises creating a simple menu that you can prep in advance.

 "Choose foods that can be set out and served at room temperature, like an imported cheese plate, roasted sliced tenderloin, spiced nuts, bite size hors d'oeuvres that your guests can graze on," said Kayser.
-Don't choose this moment to become Martha Stewart - you definitely don't need to prepare all the food yourself.
+But don't choose this moment to become Martha Stewart - you definitely don't need to prepare all the food yourself (not that Martha does either, no matter what she says).